CyrusK/convert_dna_to_rna_or_protein.py/README.md

 RNA: AUGACGGCUUGUUUCUUUUCUGUGGCUGCGUGA
 AA sequence: MTACFFSVAA

-The code in this repository would be useful for anyone in biotech or pharma R&D doing big data genomic analysis.
+The code in this repository is open source.
+It may be useful for anyone in biotech R&D working on big data genomic analysis.